pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       A list of form field font names defined in the ``/AcroForm`` object. ``None`` if not a PDF.

-      :type: int
+      :type: list

 ..
 NOTE:: For methods that change the structure of a PDF (:meth:`insertPDF`, :meth:`select`, :meth:`copyPage`, :meth:`deletePage` and others), be aware that objects or properties in your program may have been invalidated or orphaned.
-Examples are :ref:`Page` objects and their children (links and annotations), variables holding old page counts, tables of content and the like.
+Examples are :ref:`Page` objects and their children (links, annotations, widgets), variables holding old page counts, tables of content and the like.
 Remember to keep such variables up to date or delete orphaned objects.
+Also refer to :ref:`ReferenialIntegrity`.

 :meth:`setMetadata` Example
 -------------------------------